Syrah vs Shiraz: Understanding the Key Differences

 Shiraz is a popular type of dry red wine that is grown in hot climates like Australia.
 It is known for its full-bodied, rich, and bold flavors of blackberries and fruit cake.
 Here are the top 5 recommendations of New World Shiraz:

 The Penfolds Grange Shiraz is a classic Australian Shiraz that has been aged for up to 20 years.
 It has a deep, dark color and is known for its complex flavors of blackberry, plum, and spice.
-This wine is perfect for special occasions and pairs well with grilled meats and hearty stews.
+This wine made by the australian winemakers of the Penfold winery is perfect for special occasions.
+It pairs well with grilled meats and hearty stews.

 The Mollydooker Velvet Glove Shiraz is a highly rated wine that has won numerous awards.
 It has a deep, dark color and is known for its rich, full-bodied flavors of blackberry, chocolate, and coffee.
 This wine pairs well with grilled meats and spicy dishes.